-With such a high potential for error in payroll, many small businesses pay a high price when they make a mistake.
+With so much potential for error in payroll, many small businesses pay a high price when they make a mistake.

-This can lead to poor staff morale, reduced productivity, and a bad reputation - all issues that are difficult to deal with, and which insidiously damage your business.
+This can lead to poor staff morale, reduced productivity and a bad reputation - all issues that are difficult to deal with and which can insidiously damage your business.

 Missing statutory deadlines for filing and payment may lead to hefty financial penalties and a poor reputation with HMRC.